Short-length SSVEP data extension by a novel generative adversarial networks based framework: Materials and methods

 \subsection{Statistical analysis}

+In this study, classification accuracy and ITR were adopted as the evaluation metrics.
+The classification accuracy $ P\in [0,1]$ is the proportion of the correct classification of all EEG samples tested, and the ITR is calculated by the following formula.

-In this study, classification accuracy was adopted as the evaluation metric.
-The average classification results across all subjects for K-times validation were presented in the form of mean $\pm$ standard deviation.
-Two transformation scenarios, i.e. 0.5 s to 1 s and 1 s to 2 s, were analyzed in the experiments.
-Paired t-tests were implemented to investigate whether there were significant differences in the classification accuracy between all pairs of methods at each condition.
+Where $T$ is time window length used for evaluation, and $N$ denotes number of stimulus targets.
+During calculating the ITR, we take a 0.5 s gaze shift time into account, complying with the previous studies \cite{zhang2018CORCA, chen2022SSVEPformer}.
+The averaged classification accuracy and ITR across all subjects for K-folds validation were presented in the form of mean $\pm$ standard deviation.
+This study calculated these two measurements on the averaged level with different data lengths (0.5 s to 1 s, with a step of 0.1 s).
+Paired-sample t-test was implemented to investigate whether there was significant difference in the classification accuracy or ITR between each pair of methods at each condition.